About our staff

 I hold a BA in Political Science and Women’s Studies (Simon Fraser University, Canada), an MA in Gender Studies (SOAS, University of London), and a PhD in Social Policy (University of Edinburgh).
 Prior to completing my PhD, I held research and practitioner roles at the Equality Challenge Unit (now Advance HE), centred (a London-based LGBTQ community development organisation), the Trades Union Congress, and the Institute for Intersectionality Research and Policy, and Health Research and Methods Training Facility, at Simon Fraser University.

-I am a member of the Equally Ours Research Network and an International Research Affiliate of the Institute for Intersectionality Research and Policy, Simon Fraser University.
+- International Research Affiliate, Institute for Intersectionality Research and Policy, Simon Fraser University

 Summary of research interestsPlaces:

 - North America